splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-linux.rst

          --realm <SPLUNK_REALM> -- <SPLUNK_ACCESS_TOKEN> \
          --enable-profiler --enable-profiler-memory --enable-metrics

-      Next, :ref:`ensure the service is running<verify-install>` and :ref:`start your applications<start-restart-java-apps>`.
+      Next, ensure the service is running and restart your application.
+See :ref:`verify-install` and :ref:`start-restart-java-apps`.

-   .. tab::  Install using deb or rpm packages
+   .. tab::  Linux packages (deb, rpm)

       .. note:: You must first install the Splunk OpenTelemetry Collector using the :ref:`linux-packages`.